tai-euler/steem_autoFollow/README.md

 # steem_autoFollow
-This is a script to automatise following of users on steemit.com
+This is a script to automate following of users on steemit.com

 This is a powerful script to automatise following of users on steemit.com written in python 2.7